How Your Donation is Making a difference

 Role of Local Chapters

-- Each month more than 20,000 grieving family members attend meetings at our nearly 700 local Chapters.
+- Each month more than 20,000 grieving family members attend meetings at over 600 local Chapters.
 Monthly meetings provide a caring environment where the bereaved can work through their grief with the help of others who have “been there.”

 - Chapters are organized and facilitated by local members trained by the national organization.
 In addition to monthly meetings, Chapters provide community outreach and education, publish local newsletters, websites, Facebook Pages, and offer special programs.